 Other materials frequently simulated by a hyperelastic model are human tissue (lung tissue, heart tissue..).
 To simulate these classes of materials anisotropic hyperelastic models are used, in which the potential function depends on the Lagrangian strain tensor components.
 No such models are implemented in CalculiX, although their inclusion is not difficult to manage.
 For further information the reader is referred to [8].
-A very nice treatment of the large deformation theory for hyperelastic materials is given in [83].
+A very nice treatment of the large deformation theory for hyperelastic materials is given in [88].

-6.8.6 Deformation plasticity
+6.8.7 Deformation plasticity

 Deformation plasticity is characterized by a one-to-one (bijective) relationship between the strain and the stress.
 This relationship is a three-dimensional generalization of the one-dimensional Ramberg-Osgood law frequently used for metallic materials (e.g. in the simple tension test) yielding a monotonic increasing function of the stress as a function of the strain.
-Therefore, deformation plasticity is very well suited to model the relation between the Cauchy (true) stress and the strain.
-Because tensile and compressive test results coincide well when plotting the Cauchy stress versus the logarithmic strain (soon to be defined), these quantities are generally used in the deformation plasticity law.
-The implementation in CalculiX (keyword card DEFORMATION PLASTICITY), however, uses the relationship to model the dependence of the Cauchy (true) stress on the Eulerian strain.
-For all practical purposes, the Eulerian strain coincides with the logarithmic strain.
-For a tensile test specimen, with initial length L, initial cross section A_0 , final length $L + \Delta L$ and final cross section A, loaded by a force F, the Cauchy stress σ , the logarithmic strain ε{log} and the Eulerian strain ε{Euler} satisfy:
+Because tensile and compressive test results coincide well when plotting the Cauchy (true) stress versus the logarithmic strain, these quantities are generally used in the deformation plasticity law.
+The implementation in CalculiX (keyword card DEFORMATION PLASTICITY) implicitly uses the Abaque interface in CalculiX for large deformations.
+The three-dimensional extension of the Ramberg-Osgood law reads [1]: